 Everyone needs one of these.
 If you’re running an HRI-200, it’s always a good idea to check that the computer’s USB port is providing enough current without voltage drop.
 This model allows you to connect to devices to one USB port: One port only has power connected to it; the other port has both power and data.
 These were sold by Radio City (for about $10 more) before they shut down.

 The advantage with this USB power monitor is that it can total up the amount of power used.
 I use this to monitor the performance of Li-ion batteries on my USB power packs and phones.
 Discharge the phone or battery and see how much power it takes to charge it.
 The amount of power needed will decrease over time and that will indicate the battery is loosing capacity.
-This isn’t the best made unit, but it works.
-I’ve had mine for several years.
+Excellent quality and accuracy for the money.

 This mini-router is amazing!
 It can create a VPN and do a whole bunch of nifty stuff.
 The firmware is open source and the documentation is excellent.
 If you need a bridge, VPN, or router for the road, this is a very handy device.
 You can get a more expensive model with an external antenna, but I think this unit with an internal antenna will work for most.
 It is easily powered from a Li-ion USB battery pack.

 In my experience the Eneloop (Panasonic) are the best NiMH batteries around.
 Of the ones I have tested, these are then ONLY that actually deliver on their rated capacity.
 I have been buying these batteries for years now and have yet to have one fail.
 These are the same batteries that were sold by Sanyo years ago.

 If you want lower cost cells, Tenergy seems to be pretty good.
 They’re a bit optimistic with their capacity ratings, but performance is still pretty good.
 I have a dozen that are 6 years old.
 They are still performing well.